-Figure 45; Sustainable land uses
+Figure 9.3; Sustainable land uses

 In addition, the landscape will dictate appropriate positions for mitigation and buffer planting, ensuring that the development blends into it's surroundings and provides appropriate transitional areas between the wider rural landscape, the site and North Walsham.

 New buffer planting has been proposed to the western boundaries of the site, to replicate existing woodland habitats beyond the site at Bryant's Heath, North Walsham Heath, Lord Anson's Wood and North Walsham Wood.
-This additional planting will sit within a new 10ha area of open space along the southern and western boundaries. safeguarded to provide an appropriate edge to the countryside beyond, especially the adjacent historic Battlefield Site.
-This area will be part of an extensive Green Infrastructure network which propose a soft, ecologically sensitive edge alongside a rich recreational landscape for the strategic extension of North Walsham.
+This additional planting will sit within a new 10ha area of open space along the southern and western boundaries, safeguarded to provide an appropriate edge to the countryside beyond, especially the adjacent historic Battlefield Site.
+This area will be part of an extensive Green Infrastructure network which propose a soft, ecologically sensitive edge alongside a rich recreational landscape for the strategic extension of North Walsham, Additional consideration will also be given to the shared boundary with Bradmoor Farm (Grade II).
+There will be a need to ensure that the design of frontage and density of the development is appropriate to preserve the setting of these heritage assets.